planetscale/vtprotobuf/README.md

 - `size`: generates a `func (p *YourProto) SizeVT() int` helper that behaves identically to calling `proto.Size(p)` on the message, except the size calculation is fully unrolled and does not use reflection.
 This helper function can be used directly, and it'll also be used by the `marshal` codegen to ensure the destination buffer is properly sized before ProtoBuf objects are marshalled to it.

+- `equal`: generates the following helper methods

-- `equal`: generates a `func (this *YourProto) EqualVT(that *YourProto) bool` helper that behaves almost identically to calling `proto.Equal(this, that)` on messages, except the equality calculation is fully unrolled and does not use reflection.
+    - `func (this *YourProto) EqualVT(that *YourProto) bool`: this function behaves almost identically to calling `proto.Equal(this, that)` on messages, except the equality calculation is fully unrolled and does not use reflection.
 This helper function can be used directly.

+    - `func (this *YourProto) EqualMessageVT(thatMsg proto.Message) bool`: this function behaves like the above `this.EqualVT(that)`, but allows comparing against arbitrary proto messages.
+If `thatMsg` is not of type `*YourProto`, false is returned.
+The uniform signature provided by this method allows accessing this method via type assertions even if the message type is not known at compile time.
+This allows implementing a generic `func EqualVT(proto.Message, proto.Message) bool` without reflection.

 - `marshal`: generates the following helper methods